deter-project/docs/site/docs/education/course-setup.md

 Additionally, you can do the following actions to help students that have problems during your class:

-#### Reset student passwords
+#### Lookup and reset student passwords

 If a student forgets their password:

 1. From the left menu choose _Manage students or TAs_.
+2. Look up student's password in the last column of the table.
-2. Select the student and choose _Reset password_ from the select box below the student list.
+3. If you wish you can select the student and choose _Reset password_ from the select box below the student list.

-The student will receive an automated email with instructions for choosing a new password.
+The student will receive an automated email with their new password.

 #### Unfreeze student accounts